 WHY YOUR BABY CRIES…

-Your baby's cry is his alert to you that he needs you to fix something he can't fix himself.
+Your baby's cry is his alert to you that he needs you to fix something.

-And even though he is very young and helpless, by fixing what has gone wrong, you are teaching his freash, new mind that when he feels uncomfortable, it's not going to last forever.
-By providing him with comfort, you are teaching him that problems can be solved.
-When you meet his needs, your baby learns that being uncomfortable doesn't last forever.
-This makes him feel secure and he is learning that he can cope with life.
-These are very important for his developing character.
+By fixing what has gone wrong, you are teaching his fresh, new mind that when he feels bad, it's not going to last forever.
+By solving his problem you are teaching him that problems can be solved.
+This makes him feel secure and he is learning that he is able to cope with life.
+This is very important for his developing character.

 THE MOST COMMON CAUSES OF A BABY CRYING …

-- tired - needs help settling and gently put down to sleep
+- tired - needs help settling and then gently put down to sleep

-- uncomfortable - has wind and needs burping, is wet or dirty, or is too cold or hot
+- uncomfortable - has wind and needs burping, is wet or dirty and needs changing, or maybe she is too cold or hot

-- frightened - babies don't cope well with sudden noise or unexpected things happening
+- frightened - babies don't like sudden noise or unexpected things happening

 - feeling lonely - and needs to feel safe and secure in your arms

 It could be a combination of these - but unless she's sick, that's about it.
-A man can fix all of these things - except front for breastfeeding.
+A dad can fix all of these things as well as a mum - except for breastfeeding.

-When your baby cries, she might sound like she is in great pain.
-She's probably not.
+When your baby cries, she might sound and look like she is in great pain.
+She's probably isn't.
 But she does need attention.

 SOOTHING A CRYING BABY…